 This project is BRAND NEW to 2019.
-An intensive 4-day course and a rare opportunity offering the best entry ways into film and tv; offering to nurture and improve creative skill sets and most importantly offering a ‘leg up’ in one of the UK’s fastest growing and exciting industries.
+An intensive 4-day course (OR you can apply just for 1 or both of the weekend days) and a rare opportunity offering the best entry ways into film and tv; offering to nurture and improve creative skill sets and most importantly offering a ‘leg up’ in one of the UK’s fastest growing and exciting industries.
 Funded by the industry-led skills body for the UK’s screen industries.

 ScreenSkills uses National Lottery funds awarded by the British Film Institute as part of the Future Film Skills programme and this pilot is delivered by Barrow film company Signal Film and Media.